Danyu999/DistributedHashTable/results/assignment_2/results.md

     (~300-900Mb/s) network performance.
 All instances were hosted in the same region, us-east-1a.

 ##### Observations/Notes
-* Should failed requests be counted as an operation and be included in the calculations for throughput and latency?
-    I did, but that ended up making the runs with smaller key ranges have very good throughput/latency relative to the larger key ranges because there are more collisions and failed requests.
-Failed requests tend to take a lot less time server-side, which boosted the throughput/latency numbers.
-If failed requests were not counted, I suspect the graphs would look like mirror images of themselves.

 * Implemented MultiPut in a scalable way.
 You can modify how many puts you want to do in one multi-put in the properties file.
 Interesting to implement, ended up using a recursive function to acquire the necessary locks.